dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

-# Zoom Box Palette and Templates
+# Zoom Box Palette
 This document is part of the Dasher Version Six Specification.
-It describes the palette and template
+It introduces the zoom box palette.
+The palette sets the order of boxes and their structure within the zoom box hierarchy.
+It is utilised in spawning, which is discussed later in the specification.

 Some terms used here are defined in earlier parts of the specification.
 See the [previous section](../04ZoomingSolver/ZoomingSolver.md) of the specification, and the [table of contents](../).

-Understanding the palette is a prerequisite to understanding spawning.

-Structure of groups and non-groups.

 # Palette
 The order and structure of zoom boxes in the hierarchy is determined by a zoom